zachary-chiodini/Naive-K-Means-Clustering/README.md

 <p align="justify">
     The sum of squared distances is the sum of squared error <i>SSE</i> (4), where <i>x<sub>h</sub></i> is a data point in the set <i>s<sub>i</sub></i> that belongs to the <i>i<sup>th</sup></i> cluster having a centroid at <i>c<sub>i</sub></i>.
-    The <i>SSE</i> should be at a minimum value when all centroids are at there optimal positions.
+    The <i>SSE</i> should be at a minimum value when all centroids are at there optimal locations.
 </p>
 <hr>
 <p align="center">